sgrade/plan-manager/README.md

 For large projects we use project management systems like Jira or Linear.
 With their help, leaders coordinate work of developers.

-Plan Manager is a tool for a developer or orchestrator to coordinate the work of one or more agents or LLM(s).
-For example, ask an expensive thinking LLM to create a plan and document it in Plan Manager.
+Plan Manager is a tool for a developer or orchestrator to coordinate the work of one or more AI agents or models.
+For example, ask an expensive thinking model to create a plan and document it in Plan Manager.
 Delegate work items (stories, tasks) to less expensive models.
 Review the summary of work before and after the work item is completed, correct deviations from the plan.
 Export the report to the changelog and/or to larger project management systems.

 ## Core concepts